 Financial Aid information is largely contained in different areas on the University website.
-Financial Aid information specific to each individual student, returning and prospective, is available in the Financial Aid Award letter and insert as well as online through the student’s My Financial Aid page and Student Portal.
-Here, students can access their financial aid award package, requirements to maintain eligibility, disbursement amounts and information, etc. The student will also have access to appropriate federal documents that are required to receive federal financial aid.
+Financial Aid information specific to each individual student, returning and prospective, is available in the financial aid offer and online through the student’s My Financial Aid page and Student Portal.
+Here, students can access their financial aid package, requirements to maintain eligibility, disbursement amounts and information, etc. The student will also have access to appropriate federal documents that are required to receive federal financial aid.
 These documents contain specific loan information such as interest rates, amounts, and explanations.
 General information about financial aid can be found at the links below.

 - Financial Aid Process